Home Security Camera Installation: What You Need to Know

 - High-Definition Video & Photos: With most cameras, you can capture and store high-quality video and photos on an SD card, a cloud service (remote server), a DVR (digital video recorder), or your smartphone or tablet.

-- Motion Detection: Many cameras are activated by motion and will start a recording, send an email or app alert to your mobile device, or both.
+- Motion Detection: When motion is recognized, motion detection cameras begin recording or send an email or app alert to your mobile device..

 - Night Vision: Thanks to infrared technology, the ability to see intruders after dark is possible with all the cameras we looked at.